JaneySprings/DotRush/README.md

 &emsp;Check out [.NET Meteor](https://github.com/JaneySprings/DotNet.Meteor) – a cross-platform VSCode extension to build, debug .NET apps and deploy them to devices or emulators.

+## About the Author
+&emsp;I'm Nikita Romanov, a passionate programming enthusiast with a focus on .NET MAUI.
+I work with an amazing team at `DevExpress` to make the lives of developers around us easier.
+Our team is dedicated to creating a comprehensive [mobile component suite](https://www.devexpress.com/maui) for .NET MAUI which is currently available `free-of-charge`.
+In my free time, I work on my hobby projects, `DotNet.Meteor` and `DotRush`, which are always open to feedback and contributions.
+Feel free to share your thoughts with me, and **let's make the .NET community even better together!**